Ayushkar-Pau/Ayushkar-Pau/README.md

 - 👋 Hi, I’m @Ayushkar-Pau
 - 👀 My interest is Lord Shiva
 - 🌱 I’m currently learning Data Science
-- 📫 How to reach me ...Idon't know
+- 📫 How to reach me ...I don't know

 <!---
 Ayushkar-Pau/Ayushkar-Pau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.